jonphipps/laravel4-idehelper-generator/README.md

 These two methods of reflection get the method parameters as represented in the code as well as the documentation for the method, using both to build a more complete picture of the methods, parameters, and their defaults.

 Comments, Pull Requests, and Issues are more than welcome -- I'm not at all sure I'm doing this right.

+You should also check out: https://github.com/barryvdh/laravel-ide-helper -- he takes a similar approach using reflection but generates a very different file, which also works very well, along with some other options.